I want you to picture the landscape of American Southwest in your mind’s eye.

 It takes nearly a hundred years to grow these big saguaros.
 But we get a lot of people moving here, and they don’t see the beauty or the fragility of the land.
 Every year you have to go farther and farther out from the city to find the desert.

-When he was on the job, Countryman received death threats, had rocks thrown through the windows of his house, had the brake lines of his car cut, and even been shot at.
+While he was on the job, Countryman received death threats, had rocks thrown through the windows of his house, had the brake lines of his car cut, and was even shot at.
 And still he went to work every day to protect the environment.

 Countryman could at least understand the motives of the black marketeers.
 But what utterly mystified him were garden-variety vandals, idiots who’d go out in the desert andtry to uproot ancient saguaro with their trucks for fun.
 Or people who went “plugging,” using the mighty cacti for target practice.